10 Do's & Don'ts for Your Office Christmas Party

 Make a real effort with the office shenanigans – maybe book in a few surprises or something a little bit special that everyone can enjoy.
 Maybe an awesome party band like Gatsby's Jukebox, a vintage themed corporate party band playing 21st Century hits in a roaring 1920's style.
 You can read more about some awesome Christmas party options in a recent blog.

 The Christmas party is for absolutely everyone, so make sure you don’t leave anyone off the invite list – it’s a sure-fire way to cause unrest in the office!
-This includes people absent through sickness, maternity or paternity leave.
+This includes people absent through sickness, maternity or paternity, or furloughed leave.

 So there you go!
 Everything you need to know to get through Christmas without too many missteps.
 And if you’re still looking for a band for your big night, get in contact with us and find out how we can help.
 We can’t wait to hear from you!